umijs/umi/packages/umi/README.md

 - 🎉 **Extensible**, Umi implements the complete lifecycle and makes it extensible, and Umi's internal functions are all plugins.
 Umi also support plugins and presets.
 - 📦 **Out of the Box**, Umi has built-in routing, building, deployment, testing, and so on.
 It only requires one dependency to get started.
 Umi also provides an integrated preset for React with rich functionaries.
-- 🐠 **Enterprise**, It has been verified by 3000+ projects in Ant Financial and projects of Alibaba, Youku, Netease, 飞猪, KouBei and other companies.
+- 🐠 **Enterprise**, It has been verified by 3000+ projects in Ant Group and projects of Alibaba, Youku, Netease, 飞猪, KouBei and other companies.
 - 🚀 **Self Development**, Including micro frontend library, component packaging, documentation tools, request library, hooks library, data flow, etc.
 - 🌴 **Perfect Routing**, Supports both configuration routing and convention routing, while with functional completeness, such as dynamic routing, nested routing, permission routing, and so on.
 - 🚄 **Future Ready**, Umi's community is also exploring new technologies.
 For example, modern mode, webpack @ 5, automated external, bundler less, etc.